ebi-uniprot/protvar-fe/public/help.md

 **C.** [My downloads](#my-downloads) contains all the files you have submitted for download.
 These can be downloaded from here to your local computer.
 **D.** This can be used to [contact](#contact) ProtVar with questions, comments or suggestions.
 **E.** About contains information about the ProtVar resource.
 HELP contains information to help users use the ProtVar resource.
-**F.** Variants can be pasted in the box and then submitted to ProtVar by clicking “Search”.
+**F.** Variants can be pasted in the box and then submitted to ProtVar by clicking “Submit”.
 Several [data types](#data-types) and formats can be submitted.
 ProtVar maps [genomic coordinates to protein positions](#genomic-coordinates-to-protein-positions) and [protein positions to genomic coordinates](#protein-position-to-genomic-coordinates)
 **G.** Users can choose which [genome assembly](#genome-assembly) to use for mapping or leave it for ProtVar to decide.
 **H.** [File upload](#file-upload) can be used for uploading large files from your computer.
 **I.** [ProtVar REST API](#protvar-rest-api) can be used to obtain data programmatically.